lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 #### Ubuntu
 ##### Ubuntu (all releases)
-The recommended way to install LXD these days is with the snap.
+The recommended way to install LXD is with the snap.

-For the latest stable release, use:
+For the latest stable feature release, use:

     snap install lxd